Misterblue/vircadia-domain-server-docker/README.md

 # vircadia-domain-server-docker

-**NOTE:** This repository IS NOT CURRENT and probably does not apply to the current Vircadia sources and build process.
+**NOTE:** These instructions for creating a Vircadia Docker image ARE NOT CURRENT and probably do not apply to the current Vircadia sources and build process.
 Use this as a hint at how to create a Docker image, but otherwise, this repository should be ignored.